PrestaShop/docs/src/content/1.7/scale/benchmark/back-office.md

 In order to benchmark the performances of the backoffice of your shop, you will use the **[Gatling](https://gatling.io/)** testing tool.

 ><b>Note:
->Backoffice benchmark is only possible starting with prestashop 1.7.4.0!</b>
+>Backoffice benchmark is only possible starting with PrestaShop 1.7.4.0!</b>

 >If you want still want to run the test for version < 1.7.4.0, take a look at this PR: https://github.com/PrestaShop/PrestaShop/pull/8876